-Arachchi ((Sinhalese: ආරච්චි) was an influential post in the native headmen system in Ceylon (Sri Lanka) during the colonial era.
-Appointed by the Government Agent.
-The holder had much control over the people of the area and wielded quasi-judicial powers since he was responsible to keep the peace, carry out revenue collection and assist in judicial functions.
+The property used to belong to a village headman, which explains its prominent position.
+The Arachchi ((Sinhalese: ආරච්චි) was an influential post in the native headmen system in Ceylon (Sri Lanka) during the colonial era.
+Appointed by the government agent, the holder wielded quasi-judicial powers since he was responsible for keeping the peace, carrying out revenue collection and assisting in judicial functions.

 Appointments were non-transferable and usually hereditary, and from wealthy influential families loyal to the British Crown.